jetbrains-academy/kotlin-onboarding-collections/duckShopServer/duckShopServerMutableCollectionDefinition/task.md

 }
 ```

-If you need to _transform_ an existing one, you can also use the built-in functions:
+If you need to _transform_ an existing collection, you can also use the built-in functions:

 ```kotlin
 fun main() {